 How will you lift the stairs out of the pool at the end of the season?
 The steps are very heavy when they’re filled with water and sand.

 Read the reviews.
 Most step retailers have online ratings on their product pages.
 Reviews can give you a heads up of problems others have had.
-Take a look at Leslie’s Pool Supplies or In the Swim for reviews.
+Take a look at Leslie’s Pool Supplies, Amazon or In the Swim for reviews.

 Photo credit thanks to Vinyl Works Of Canada